Signature spell

 Mass Spell (+2).

 The spell targets up to 6 creatures or objects.
 All targets must be within 30 feet of each other when you cast the new signature spell.
-When cast with a spell slot of a higher level, the number of targets increases by one for each spell slot level above the signature spell’s spell level.
-This benefit replaces the base spell’s benefit from being cast at higher levels.
+The new spell does not gain any benefits from being cast at a higher level.

 Base spell requirement